 But, for most of these folks, especially those who once were either Christians or members of other persuasions, their unbelief seems to be born out of the ongoing phenomenon of man’s fantastic misrepresentation of God.
-In other words, they are just merely rebelling against the insanity of it all.
+In essence, they are merely rebelling against the insanity of it all.

 There are three opposing forces I struggle each day to subdue: the devil, the world’s system and myself.

-However, at the moment, the greatest pain is myself, and “self-centeredness” is the keen instrument of choice used by yours truly for my utmost affliction.
+However, at the moment, the greatest pain is me, and “self-centeredness” is the keen instrument of choice used by yours truly for my utmost affliction.

 ABOUT THE CITY